knumskull/ovirt-ansible/README.md

 ## Create hosted-engine deployment hook for [Red Hat Solution 4088711](https://access.redhat.com/solutions/4088711)
+How does this playbook works?
+It will connect to RHV Manager API and collect information from `HostedEngine` VM like Data-Center, Cluster and required networks from Cluster, where SHE is running on.
+All required networks in the selected Cluster will be added to a `required_networks` list and used to create the `fix_network.yml` hook.

 ### configure `config/rhv-m.yml` to setup credentials for RHV-Manager environment
 The following configuration example is the minimum required to run this script.